RusDiana97/to-do-list.github.io/README.md

 *To Do List* is a personal project developed with HTML, CSS and Vanilla JavaScript in Visual Studio Code.

+**Feel free to add a task, check it or delete it.**

+*The website have a responsive design and I implement a localStorage for your data to be sure that you will have your tasks on the list even you closed the browser.*

 Here is how you can use it:
 - when you access the site, the list is empty